KAR-NG/Loan-EDA-and-Machine-Learning-Prediction/loan.md

     ##        'Positive' Class : Y
     ##

+The default probability cutoff point of 0.5 is a better point to be used in this case.

-Although the accuracy rate drops from 82% to 73%, but the gap between sensitivity and specificity become much smaller.
-In other words, the accuracy rate of correctly predicting “N” increased.
-Additionally, the accuracy rate is also higher than the “No Information Rate” of 69%, but it’s 95% CI has cover the no information rate.
+Though the accuracy rate drops from 82.5% to 73.4%, but the gap between sensitivity and specificity become much smaller.
+In other words, the accuracy rate of correctly predicting “N” increased at the trade-off of sensitivity.
+The overall accuracy rate become less miss-leading.

+The accuracy rate is also higher than the “No Information Rate” of 69%, but it’s 95% CI has cover the no information rate.
 It indicates that there is a chance that this model can be useless.
 “No information rate” is the chance of getting “Y” when the classification is made based on random chance.

-One may say the probability cut-off point of 0.38 is better because it has higher rate for accuracy and sensitivity, however, whether a model is good or bad is largely depends on its prediction purpose.
-If predicting “Y” is more important than predicting “N” then model with probability point of 0.38 is better than the 0.5 cutoff point.
+One may say the probability cut-off point of 0.38 is better because it has higher rate for accuracy and sensitivity, however, whether a model is good or bad is largely depends on the purpose of the prediction.
+If predicting “Y” is more important in a project than predicting “N” then the model with probability point of 0.38 is better than the 0.5 cutoff point.

-However, there is no specific purpose in this project and so I will be choosing the model that has somehow equal sensitivity and specificity (or closer gap).
+However, there is no specific purpose in this project specifying which sensitivity or specificity need to be emphasized and so I will be choosing the model that has somehow equal sensitivity and specificity (or closer gap).